 WHAT PJM PROVIDES:

 The information listed below is provided to allow replication of PJM analyses.
-Some of this data is designated Critical Energy Infrastructure Information (CEII).
-Handle accordingly:
+Some of this data is designated Critical Energy Infrastructure Information (CEII) and must be handled consistent with PJM’s CEII request process at Competitive Planning Process page on the PJM website:

 Power Flow Base Cases.
 Identifies one or more system configurations to which planning criteria are applied.